 - Names and addresses of family members

-Your attorney may pick up a copy at the probation department up to two days prior to your sentence date, or on the day of sentence.
-Reports cannot be mailed/faxed/emailed to the attorney because of confidentiality concerns and they cannot be picked up by the defendant.
+Your attorney will receive a copy of your pre-sentence investigation up to two days prior to your sentence date, or on the day of sentence.

 If you are not represented by an attorney, you may pick up a copy of your report from the probation department prior to your sentence.

 - Review your PSI Report before seeing the judge

 - Bring money to pay off fines and costs